flybywiresim/docs/docs/simbridge/configuration.md

     If SimBridge is running make sure to stop and then start the service in order for SimBridge to load the modified settings

 ## Server Settings
-This tab is dedicated to settings regarding the SimBridge server itself
+This tab is dedicated to settings regarding the SimBridge server itself.

 - Port
   - You can modify Simbridge's hosted port